David Crews

 Sheila Sundar

-Sheila Sundar is a visiting assistant professor of English at the University of Mississippi and author of the forthcoming novel Habitations.
-Her writing has appeared in the Threepenny Review, Crazyhorse, Guernica, the Rumpus, the New York Times, the Bookends Review, and elsewhere.
+Sheila Sundar is a professor of English and creative writing at the University of Mississippi.
+Her writing has appeared in the Virginia Quarterly Review, the Massachusetts Review, the Threepenny Review, and elsewhere.
+Habitations is her debut novel.

 View More